Gratheon/website/about/products/🪬 Robotic Apiary/🪬 Robotic Apiary.md

 ## Challenges / Requirements

-- inspect multiple hives, same functionality as [🧿 Robotic Beehive](../🧿%20Robotic%20Beehive/🧿%20Robotic%20Beehive.md)
+- inspect multiple (~10) hives, same functionality as [🧿 Robotic Beehive](../🧿%20Robotic%20Beehive/🧿%20Robotic%20Beehive.md)
-- cost-effective - use one moveable module instead of
+- cost-effective - use one moveable module
-- weather-proof hives
-- bee-safe hives
-- movement control across hives
+- mobile trailer form - should be possible to move entire apiary with a car.
+The goal is to transport hives back to the base for winter time, but not rely on a huge container.

 # Vision